ramirez0307/ramirez0307.github.io/README.md

 ![GetDataMethod.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/GetDataMethod.png)

-To retrieve data from the database, I created a simple method that takes a string as a parameter, the string that is passed is an SQL statement that calls for the specific data.
+To retrieve data from the database, I created a simple method that takes a string as a parameter; the string passed is an SQL statement that calls for the specific data.
 For example:

 This query gets the username and password from the Username table in the database where the username is Carlos.

 ![GetDataQueryExample.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/GetDataQueryExample.png)

-This query selects all the data from the Vendors database
+This query selects all the data from the Vendors database.

 ![GetDataQueryExample2.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/GetDataQueryExample2.png)

-The retrieved data is return as a Cursor which than can be accessed using a while loop to manipulate the rawData it contains.
+The retrieved data is returned as a Cursor which then can be accessed using a while loop to manipulate the raw data it contains.

 ![SaveDataInCursor.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/SaveDataInCursor.png)

 ![LoopThrougthTheDataAndPerformAction.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/LoopThrougthTheDataAndPerformAction.png)

 ### Update data on the database method
-To update a value in the database I created an update method that takes in four parameters.
+I created an update method that takes in four parameters to update a value in the database.
 1. A table name as a String (Specifies what table will be updated)
-2. A set of key and values as a HashMap (Specifies the column names that will be updated and the new value)
+2. A set of keys and values as a HashMap (Specifies the column names that will be updated and the new value)
 3. A columnName as a String (specifies the column that will serve as the identifier)
 4. A rowName as a String (specifies which row will be updated)